dmx-systems/dmx-documentation/docs/devel.rst

 The plugin turn-around cycle
 ****************************

-This chapter illustrates how to set up a plugin project, how to build and deploy a plugin, and how to redeploy it once you've modified the plugin code.
+This chapter illustrates how to set up a plugin project, how to build and deploy a plugin, and how to redeploy it once you've made changes.

 We develop a very simple plugin from scratch called "DMX Bookstore".
 According to the above :ref:`P1-P4 <plugin-types>` figure the Bookstore plugin is of type *back-end-only* (P1).
 It has no logic (no Java or JavaScript code).
 The only thing the Bookstore plugin does is defining the "Book" data model.
 Mainly JSON is in use.
 So this type of plugin is quite easy to create, even for non-programmers.